 But the talks were thrown into jeopardy in September after Binyamin Netanyahu, the Israeli prime minister, refused to extend a 10-month freeze to the construction of Jewish settlements on occupied territory.

 Abbas has said he wants to go on negotiating but cannot unless the new settlement construction is frozen for “three to four months more to give peace a chance”.

 But he said he would not make a final decision on the talks until after meeting Arab League ministers.

-Abbas has strong backing from the Palestinian leadership and the public to quit the peace talks over the settlement issue, though Washington has urged Arab ministers to back the talks rather than encourage Abbas to pull out.
+Abbas has strong backing from Palestinian leadership and public opinion to quit the peace talks over the settlement issue, though Washington has urged Arab ministers to back the talks rather than encourage Abbas to pull out.

 Ban Ki-moon, the UN secretary-general, has also called on Israeli and Palestinian leaders to sit down together again.